 Brief History of the Washington State Organization of the Delta Kappa Gamma Society International

 Dr. Annie Webb Blanton installed Ms Peterson (Alpha) as Alpha Sigma's first president.
 Dr. Anderson (Zeta), Ms McDonnell (Alpha), and ten other women also became state founders: Bessie W. Bankhead (Beta), Olive Ernisce Cleveland (Iota), Dessie Mae Dunagan (Lambda), Helen Williams Grotjohan (Beta), Lila A. Hunter (Beta), Mary Bond Lash (Lambda), Elizabeth Prior (Theta), Irene Marion Reither (Lambda), Edna L. Sterling (Beta), and Nan Wiley (Eta).
 They represented school districts from Bellingham, Ferndale, Seattle, Shelton, Yakima, and even Eastern Washington College.

-Today there are 36 chapters and nearly 1000 members in Washington.
+Today there are 27 chapters and nearly 600 members in Washington.